gregwchase/eyenet/README.md

 ### Crop and Resize All Images
 All images were scaled down to 256 by 256.
-Despite taking longer to train, the detail present in photos of this size were much greater then at 128 by 128.
+Despite taking longer to train, the detail present in photos of this size is much greater then at 128 by 128.

 Additionally, 403 images were dropped from the training set.
 Scikit-Image raised multiple warnings during resizing, due to these images having no color space.